“Breast is Best” could very well be the mantra for millennial moms.

 But we have one thing in common: we want to do what is best for our children.

 For me, breastfeeding on demand and postpartum depression are deeply intertwined.
-I experienced postpartum depression for a number or reasons, but breastfeeding on demand was fuel to the fire.
+I experienced postpartum depression for a number or reasons, beginning with her birth, but breastfeeding on demand was fuel to the fire.

 My oldest daughter, Emmie, could easily be classified as a “high needs” baby.
 Colic, reflux, sleep adverse, temperamental, all of it.